bchartoff/garberize/README.md

 # garberize

-When a CSS file and an HTML file fall in love and get married, they make an HTML file with inlined CSS.
+When a CSS file and an HTML (or markdown) file fall in love and get married, they make an HTML file with inlined CSS.

 *This is a prototype; very much an experiment.* I don't know what the final form of this will take, but it appears that it will be useful for some projects.

 ## Run it

-    $ garberize -h index.html -c thestyle.css -o inlined.html
+    $ garberize -c thestyle.css -o inlined.html content.md

 ## Excuse it